Legacy Early College Field

 Legacy Early College Field is a 4,000-seat stadium located on the campus of Legacy Early College, a college preparatory school, in Greenville, South Carolina.
 The stadium is best known for being the home field for Greenville Triumph SC, a professional soccer club that plays in USL League One, the third tier of soccer in the United States.
+It was previously the football stadium for the former Parker High School, whose building Legacy Early College occupies today.